trillobite/zmScheduler/README.md

 Allows zoneminder cameras to be toggled depending on date and time.

 #### Dev Notes
-- No release made yet, some cameras still don't change their modes.
+- To download click on Releases near the top.
-- Code is ALPHA not ready for production.
+- Code is BETA, ready for testing.

 #### Requirements
 To run, create the config.js next to index.js, it's format is as follows: